vettloffah/woo-swell-migrate/README.md

 # WooCommerce Swell Migration Tool
-Migrate categories, products, and product images from WooCommerce to Swell.
+Migrate categories, products, product images, and customers from WooCommerce to Swell.
 Typescript library.
 Pure ESM module - cannot be imported with `require`.
 Must use `import` syntax.

 #### Background